Suicide bomber botches attack in Mali

 But Islamist attacks persist, usually targeting Malian soldiers and African forces deployed to the north.
 Seven people were killed in a suicide bombing in Kidal in February, and three soldiers from Chad died in another attack there in April.

-The government announced on Tuesday it was extending a nationwide state of emergency, announced in January, until July 5.
-It will end before the official start of the election campaign.

-Moussa Ag Ibidas, an aid worker in Kidal who heard Tuesday’s explosion, told Reuters: “When we arrived, there was just human debris left.
+Moussa Ag Ibidas, a local aid worker who heard Tuesday’s explosion, told Reuters: “When we arrived, there was just human debris left.
 We couldn’t even identify the body.
 His bomb must have been poorly programmed, or he made a false move.”

 Witnesses said the blast occurred near the Kidal home of an MNLA officer and not far from the former residence of Iyad Ag Ghaly, the leader of Islamist group Ansar Dine.
 It was unclear what the bomber had intended to target.